-Protected areas like national parks are important areas for wildlife, but if the land surrounding them is not properly conserved, they risk becoming isolated and unviable for wildlife.
-Lake Manyara National Park and Tarangire National Park are 40 kilometers apart.
-About ten years ago, the migration route that connects them-known as the Kwakuchinja corridor-began to disappear.
-Habitat fragmentation and degradation such as this have become the greatest threats to conservation in northern Tanzania.
+Protected areas like National Parks are crucial for wildlife, but if the land surrounding them is not properly conserved, parks risk becoming isolated and unviable for wildlife.
+Lake Manyara and Tarangire National Parks are 40 kilometers apart.
+Around the year 2000, the migration route that connect the parks, known as Kwakuchinja migration corridor, was at risk of being closed.
+Habitat fragmentation and degradation have become the greatest threats to conservation in northern Tanzania.

-In addition to its importance as a corridor, Manyara Ranch offers exciting conservation outreach potential for showcasing how communities can benefit from wildlife conservation outside of protected areas.
-Set in a landscape experiencing rapid habitat degradation, the ranch serves as a laboratory to study the factors driving habitat degradation and human-wildlife conflicts.
-This research informs innovative and adaptive management approaches aimed at curtailing habitat degradation, conflict mitigation and habitat restoration.
-Approaches include diverse conservation financing mechanisms, combining both community and private initiatives.
+In addition to its importance as a migration corridor, Manyara Ranch offers exciting conservation outreach potential for showcasing how communities can benefit from wildlife conservation outside of protected areas.
+The ranch serves as a laboratory to study the factors driving habitat degradation and human-wildlife conflicts.
+This research informs innovative and adaptive management approaches aimed conflict mitigation and habitat restoration.
+Approaches include conservation financing mechanisms, combining both community and private initiatives.
 The process of identifying, planning, and managing income-generating activities is guided by the goal of developing a sustainable mechanism for both conservation and benefit sharing with local communities.

 Today, Manyara Ranch successfully manages cattle in conservation-friendly ways.
 Rangers patrol the ranch, monitoring wildlife and warding off poachers.
-And with the help of the Annenberg Foundation and others, a pre-existing boarding school for Maasai children was moved out of the wildlife''s way - relocated to an ultramodern facility completed at the end of 2006.
-But most important, a huge portion of the Kwakuchinja corridor is secured for the future.
+With financial help from the Annenberg Foundation and others, a pre-existing boarding school for Maasai children was relocated to an modern facility completed at the end of 2006 at the outskirts of the ranch.
+Most importantly, a huge portion of the Kwakuchinja corridor has been secured for the future.

 Taken from AWF's website: http://awf.org/content/solution/detail/3505